thruthesky/flutterflow_libraries/docs/chat.md

     2. If User B accepts, `B` is set to `true`, and the confirmation dialog will no longer appear.

 This process ensures that users have control over who can send them messages and join their chat rooms.

+## Sending a chat message

+- Whenever a chat message is sent, it contains the sender's uid, displayName, photoUrl if the user has.

 # Chat Room